CharlieJT/Simon-Memory-Game/README.md

 - Simen Dæhlin (Eventyret_mentor) and Anna Greaves (Anna_lead) - With help sorting a merging issue that was occurring with my README.

+## Disclaimer

+All content in the website, including images are used for educational purposes only.